lichangling3/ML-Project-1/README.md

 ## Introduction
 The aim of this project is to learn to use the concepts of machine learning presented in the lectures and practiced in the labs on a real-world dataset, in the context of a recent popular machine learning challenge - finding the Higgs boson -, using original data from CERN~\cite{higgs}.
 For any further information on this machine learning challenge and its dataset, feel free to consult the [original paper](https://higgsml.lal.in2p3.fr/files/2014/04/documentation_v1.8.pdf).
+The ID of our best submission is 164381

 ## Organisation
 This project is organized as follows :